AndreasChristensen89/salary_struggle/README.md

 * ![Premium details page mobile](/media/readme_pics/premium_details_mobile.JPG)

 ### Add product
 Admin has access to this page via link in the navbar.
 Design is simple, content is centered.
 Fields are SKU (will be auto generated if no input), name, name, description, and price.
 Users can upload a picture to add.
 If a picture is chosen it will display in red letters "Image will be set to xxxxx".
-Underneath are the cancel and add buttons.
+Underneath is the cancel and add buttons.

 * ![Add product admin laptop](/media/readme_pics/add_product_laptop.JPG)
 * ![Add product admin mobile](/media/readme_pics/add_product_mobile.JPG)